MohamedAbou-Taleb/KoopmanBasedTrajectoryOptimizationWithMixedBoundaries/README.md

 # Koopman Based Trajectory Optimization with Mixed Boundaries

-This repository provides the code used for the examples in the paper **"Koopman Based Trajectory Optimization with Mixed Boundaries"**.
+This repository provides the code used for the examples in the paper **"Koopman Based Trajectory Optimization with Mixed Boundaries"** by Mohamed Abou-Taleb, Maximilian Raff, Kathrin Flaßkamp, C. David Remy (https://arxiv.org/abs/2412.03195).
 The repository includes three examples of periodic trajectory optimization:

 1. **The Harmonic Oscillator**
 2. **The Pendulum**